Skip to main content

 About 100 million Nigerians have a NIN, and 58 million have a BVN.

-Though the system deals with funding and operational challenges, leaders keep working to improve access and trust.
+The system still faces funding and operational challenges, but leaders continue working to improve access and trust.

 Challenges of Digital ID